New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Get Started

-How much can emergency dental care cost without insurance?
+How much does emergency dental care cost without insurance?

-• Lost dentures: If you lose your dentures, you’ll need to replace them quickly in order to restore chewing and speaking abilities.
-Removable dentures can cost $452 to $6,514 on average.3
+• Lost dentures: If you lose your dentures, you'll need to replace them quickly in order to restore your chewing and speaking abilities.
+New dentures cost an average of $1,000 to $28,000.3

 How dental insurance can help cover emergency dental care